Nihon Cyber Defence

 Toshio Nawa

 Toshio Nawa is one of Japan’s most respected cyber security experts.
 He is known for shaping national cyber defence policy and operational readiness.
-As a former advisor to the Cabinet Secretariat, he has been fundamental in establishing frameworks for public–private collaboration, active defence, and critical infrastructure protection.
+As a former member of the Cabinet Office’s Space Security Subcommittee, he has been fundamental in establishing frameworks for public–private collaboration, active defence, and critical infrastructure protection.
 He has served as:

 • Officer in the Japan Maritime and Air Self-Defense Forces